 - *Membership Numeral Guard – These numerals show the total number of years (not necessarily continuous or consecutive) of registered membership.

-- Journey Summit Award Pins – This pin signifies that a girl has completed all three Cadette Journeys.
+- Journey Summit Award Pins – This pin signifies that a girl has completed three Cadette Journeys.
 Girls who earned the Journey Summit Award Pin can carry their award over to their Senior uniform.

 - Cadette Outdoor Journey Award Badges – These awards signify the Cadette Outdoor Journey activities a girl has completed.